dstreev/hadoop-cli/README.md

 Every HDFS-CLI session keeps track of both the local and remote current working directories.

+### Support for Kerberos Clusters

+The `-k,--kerberos` option when starting hdfs-cli will enable connections to a Kerberized Cluster.
+You will need the following:
+	- kinit to get a valid Kerberos Ticket for the target cluster.
+	- Ensure you've install Unlimited JCE on your host.
+	- Provide the REALM you are connecting to.
+	- (Optional) Provide the "Namenode" Principal Id (default='nn').
+For an HDP cluster, this default value is sufficient to connect.
+	- (Optional) Provide the "Namenode" Host (default='_HOST').
+For an HDP cluster, this default value is sufficient to connect.

+Example Connection parameters.

+	# Allow Connections to a cluster with a REALM (HDP.LOCAL).
+Default nn principal Id and Host will be used.
+	hdfscli -k HDP.LOCAL

+	# Allow Connections to a cluster with a REALM (HDP.LOCAL) and a custom nn principal.
+Default Host will be used.
+	hdfscli -k HDP.LOCAL,namenode

+	Allow Connections to a cluster with a REALM (HDP.LOCAL) and a custom nn principal. hdfscli -k HDP.LOCAL,namenode,m1.hdp.local

+This can be used in conjunction with the 'Startup' Init option below to automatically connect to commonly used clusters.

 ### Startup Initialization Option

 Using the option '-i <filename>' when launching the CLI, it will run all the commands in the file.